Skip to main content

 Medical Accommodation Housing Requests

-Students with specific housing needs due to a medical necessity can request such by following the Medical Housing Consideration Policy and Process.
+Students with specific housing needs due to a medical necessity can request accommodations by following the Housing Accommodations Process.

 Properly submitted requests are reviewed on a regular basis by Accessibility Resources.
 Approved requests are honored on a space available basis.
-Approval is valid for the balance of the current academic year; requests must be re-submitted for each subsequent academic year.
+Approval is valid for the balance of the current academic year; requests must be re-submitted for each subsequent academic year for any needed medical accommodations.

 Posting and Distributing Promotional Material in Residential Communities